dudouz/menu-whiz/menu.md

 This our menu, it is organized into sections, which are: Burgers and Beverages, each item is numerated and has it's own price.

-When we present information about our burgers, we must display exactly as the menu, so it is easier to understand and read.
-Never forgetting line breaks between the items.
-Always telling  the full details of each item.

-If someone says that he wants to see the menu, please show to full menu.

-When asked about any menu item, show the info exactly as shown in the menu.

-Always output with markdown formatting

 # Burgers:

 ### 1. **Classic Burger**